Prompt reinforcing for long-term planning of large language models: Results and Discussion

 \paragraph{System agents as different LLMs} \autoref{tab:optimise-different-llm} shows the results of optimising system agents built on five LLM backbones for the text-to-SQL task.
 Prompt optimisation methods aim to improve system agents in the multi-sharded setting, i.e., the user only reveals part of the information in one turn.
 For comparison, $\text{Oracle}_{\texttt{Full}}$, a single-turn setting where the user query is fully specified at once, is taken as an upper bound.
 The performance gap between $\text{Baseline}_{\Sharded}$ and $\text{Oracle}_{\texttt{Full}}$ (average $0.333$ vs. $0.743$) highlights the difficulty LLMs face in handling multi-turn interactive tasks.

-$\text{RPO}_\text{TD}$ outperforms prior approaches when the system agent is built with Gemini-2.0-flash, Llama-4-scout, and Llama-3.1-70B.
+The prompts optimised by BPO do not improve performance; in some cases, they even degrade it, especially when applied to systems built on different model families, e.g. GPT-4o mini or Gemini-2.0-flash.
+It is not surprising that BPO is inferior since it is optimised for revising prompts for single-turn tasks and does not generalise well to multi-turn scenarios.
+Its generalisability is further limited by its dependence on the Llama family as the backend, resulting in suggestions that may not transfer to GPT- or Gemini-based system agents.
+On the other hand, $\text{RPO}_\text{TD}$ outperforms prior approaches when the system agent is built with Gemini-2.0-flash, Llama-4-scout, and Llama-3.1-70B.
 In contrast, $\text{RPO}_\text{TD+replay}$ achieves the best overall performance, with an average score of $0.477$ ($+54.2\%$ over $\text{Baseline}_{\Sharded}$).
 Llama-3.1-8B benefits the most, since its performance optimised by $\text{RPO}_\text{TD+replay}$ ($0.467$) nearly matches the oracle fully-specified setting ($0.505$).
-The consistent improvements across closed-source (GPT-4o-mini, Gemini-2.0-flash) and open-source (Llama variants) models demonstrate the robustness of our approach and the effectiveness of combining temporal-difference style feedback with replay.
+The gains across both closed-source and open-source backbones show strong robustness.

 However, despite substantial gains over the sharded baseline, a gap to the baseline with the fully-specified user query (average $0.477$ vs. $0.743$) underscores that prompt optimisation can mitigate, but not fully eliminate, the degradation caused by multi-turn interactions.